-Our association has active Regional Cluster Groups where new and experienced beekeepers gather in their regions for advice, instruction and general support.
-See our Cluster Groups page or contact the Regional Coordinator email@example.com
+Our association has active Regional Cluster Groups where new and experienced beekeepers gather in their respective regions for advice, instruction, and general support.
+You can contact the Regional Coordinator at: email@example.com.

 NOTE: Bee Cafes and Hive Dives are reserved for Members Only.
-Non-members will have an opportunity to sign up at these events but due to liability concerns will not be able to participate if not a current member.
+Non-members will have an opportunity to sign up at these events but due to liability concerns will not be able to participate.

 SCBA General Meetings

-SCBA provides an Emergency Swarm List (contact information for members who will collect swarms) to local and regional cities, county businesses and government agencies.
+SCBA provides an Emergency Swarm List to local and regional cities, county businesses, and government agencies.
+This list consists of contact information of members who will collect swarms throughout the day and evening.
 Collecting swarms is a community service and members wishing to be involved in collecting swarms must be willing to follow the swarm list requirements, make the commitment to being available while on the list, and provide this service free of charge.
 During swarm season you are expected to answer your phone and respond.

 To be on the list, you must be an active member and have a least one year of experience with beekeeping.
-All swarm list members must have attended a swarm orientation and the annual swarm information update meeting.
-For more information about these meetings and being on the swarm list contact the Swarm Coordinator at firstname.lastname@example.org or your Cluster Leader.
+All swarm list members must attend a swarm orientation and the annual swarm information update meeting.
+For more information about these meetings and being on the swarm list contact the swarm coordinator at firstname.lastname@example.org or your cluster leader.

 We ask members who collect swarms from the SCBA swarm list (and/or beyond) to report the swarm to email@example.com.
 Furthermore, if you collect more swarms than you need we ask that you please share the bees with other members in your local cluster who need bees.
 Finally, this list is not intended for members only wishing to add bees to their apiary.
 For members wishing to add locally adapted bees to their apiary, please get involved with your local cluster and volunteer.